The Green ring of a family of copointed Hopf algebras: The category of A -modules

 These are the same relations defining the basic algebra of $\mathcal{D}(T_2(-1))$ and hence $E\simeq B$, see \cite[page 2818]{Ch3}; notice that our convention for the composition of morphisms is opposite to that in {\it loc.~cit.} This proves the first part of the proposition.
 Therefore the indecomposable modules over $\cA$ are given by translating \cite[Theorem 3.12]{Ch3}.
 This is Theorem \ref{teo:indecomposable}. \end{proof}

 We will describe in detail the non-simple non-projective indecomposable modules listed on Theorem \ref{teo:indecomposable} in the successive subsections.
 We notice that every indecomposable module $M$ satisfy $\head(M)\simeq M/\soc(M)$.
-According Chen, we say that $M$ is of $(m,n)$-type if $\soc(M)$ is the direct sum of $n$ simple modules and $M/\soc(M)$ is the direct sum of $m$ simple modules.
+According to Chen, we say that $M$ is of $(m,n)$-type if $\soc(M)$ is the direct sum of $n$ simple modules and $M/\soc(M)$ is the direct sum of $m$ simple modules.
+Given a module $M$ and $k\in\N$, we will denote $kM$ the direct sum of $k$ copies of $M$.
 We recall that a Morita equivalence also preserves simple, indecomposable, injective and projective modules, exact sequences, injective and projective resolutions.